Climate-based pepper planting guide for Bemidji, Minnesota

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 29 and plant outdoors from about June 2.
+Peppers are usually started indoors around March 29 and planted outdoors during the normal local window of June 2 to June 12.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers usually perform reliably when planted on time in Bemidji.
 Gardeners generally have enough room to choose varieties for preference, not just for speed.